 Employee recognition and appreciation are crucial to building a solid organizational culture.
 Global research shows that both are equally important to improving work life balance, and also among the main factors that encourage employees to join, engage, and remain with a company.

-2. The bigger picture: Why a culture of recognition has a big business impact
+2. The bigger picture: Why a culture of recognition and appreciation has a big business impact

 From people’s commitment to the major investments in their roles, relationships with their peers and time they devote to specific areas of their work, there are many reasons to show that you care and recognize your employees.
 Global surveys show that there is a strong bond between overall employee job satisfaction and recognition frequency.
 It is important to show employees that: